 Rishikesh is pretty much nestled across its two pedestrian bridges – Lakshman Jhula and Ram Jhula – which connect the eastern and the western sides of the city.

-With an overgrowing popularity, Rishikesh has, in recent year, transformed itself into a hub of tourism.
-And when the idea is to entertain yourself with other extracurricular activities, apart from the most sought-after Yoga vacations, Rishikesh has no shortage of things to see and activities to try.
+With an overgrowing popularity, Rishikesh is getting crowded every day.
+But for those who are visiting Rishikesh to entertain themselves with extracurricular activities, apart from the most sought-after Yoga vacations, Rishikesh has no shortage of things to see and activities to try.
 Here’s a list of some of the options available for you in under a 20 km radium around Rishikesh:

 - River Rafting from the town of Shivpuri (18Kms north of Lakshman Jhula